flaviomartins/2022-aid/README.md

 2. Create a home directory `~/Pentaho/` to install the tools.

 3. Most tools seem to run if launched from the `Terminal (Intel)` profile with the exception of PDI.
-Lets fix that.
+Lets fix that next.

 ### Pentaho Data Integration

 1. The PDI tool should be installed at `~/Pentaho/data-integration/`.

-2. Download the [mysql-connector-java](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.30.zip) driver and copy the `.jar` file inside to `~/Pentaho/data-integration/drivers/`
+2. To run on Apple Silicon we need to replace the bundled version of SWT at `~/Pentaho/data-integration/libswt/osx64/swt.jar` with the `swt.jar` for `aarch64` inside this zip [swt-4.26M1-cocoa-macosx-aarch64.zip](https://download.eclipse.org/eclipse/downloads/drops4/S-4.26M1-202209281800/swt-4.26M1-cocoa-macosx-aarch64.zip)

-3. To run on Apple Silicon we need to replace the bundled version of SWT at `~/Pentaho/data-integration/libswt/osx64/swt.jar` with the `swt.jar` for `aarch64` inside this zip [swt-4.26M1-cocoa-macosx-aarch64.zip](https://download.eclipse.org/eclipse/downloads/drops4/S-4.26M1-202209281800/swt-4.26M1-cocoa-macosx-aarch64.zip)
+3. Now open a Terminal window and switch to the `Terminal (Intel)` profile and move into the directory of PDI ```$ cd ~/Pentaho/data-integration/```.

-4. Now open a Terminal window and switch to the `Terminal (Intel)` profile and move into the directory of PDI ```$ cd ~/Pentaho/data-integration/```.
+4. You can now run PDI with ```$ ./spoon.sh```.

-5. You can now run PDI with ```$ ./spoon.sh```.
+5. Do not forget to install the [mysql-connector-java](https://dev.mysql.com/get/Downloads/Connector-J/mysql-connector-java-8.0.30.zip) driver.
+Copy the `.jar` file inside the ZIP to the `~/Pentaho/data-integration/lib/` directory.
+When adding a new Database connection select MySQL and then JDBC (native).

---
+---

 If you can help improve this guide send me a pull request!

 Good luck!